 From indies to indies: Neil Yates from indie MMO Dead Frontier

 As you might know I’m just about to officially release my new MMO Star Corsairs and the closer I get to this day the more anxious I become.
 Will people like it?
 Will they even know about it?
-Will I have to go back building websites to pay the bills?

 So what’s a good way to fight this anxiety?
 Well talking to an indie dev who released a successful MMO can be a good way!
 Neil Yates (the dev of Dead Frontier) kindly accepted to answer some questions for this new From indies to indies post.